botble/cms-docs/slug-field.md

 # Slug/permalink field

-The table to use `slug` must be have column `name`.
+The table to use `slug` must have column `name`.
 It's used to generate slug column.

 ## Add slug/permalink field to your new plugin